aoirint/bedrock-viz-docker/README.md

 ## License

-The code of Dockerfile is borrowed from [bedrock-viz/bedrock-viz](https://github.com/bedrock-viz/bedrock-viz) (GPLv2).
+The original code of Dockerfile is borrowed from [bedrock-viz/bedrock-viz](https://github.com/bedrock-viz/bedrock-viz) (GPLv2).